CHALLENGE AMERICA: FAQs

 - Or an entity that receives federal appropriations such as the Corporation for Public Broadcasting or Amtrak

-Note that organizations are eligible to apply for NEA funding even if they have applied for and received funding from the SBA, provided the organization isn't double-claiming any individual's salary.
+Note that organizations are eligible to apply for NEA funding even if they have applied for and received funding from the SBA, provided the organization isn't double-claiming any individual's salary during the same period of time.
 Recipients will be required to keep documentation to show which employees are being paid from each funding source so that the government isn't paying more than 100 percent of a salary.
 Applicants with additional questions about SBA programs should contact the SBA directly as we are unable to provide guidance on programs other than our own.

-How should my organization formulate its project if we’re not sure if an in-person gathering will be possible due to COVID-19?
+How should my organization formulate its project if we’re not sure if an in-person gathering will be possible due to COVID-19 or other public health emergency?
 Will it be possible to make project changes if needed later in the process?

 You should do your best to complete information within the application to the best of your knowledge.